IndigoW0lf/OutdatedEducator/README.md

    pip install flask flask-cors openai
    ```

-### Obtaining the OpenAI API Key
+### Configuration

-To run this project, you'll need an API key from OpenAI.
-Follow these steps to obtain the key:
+To run this project, you'll need to configure your OpenAI API key:

-1. **Create an OpenAI Account**: If you don't have an OpenAI account, create one by visiting [OpenAI's signup page](https://platform.openai.com/signup).

-2. **Subscribe to a Plan**: Depending on your needs, you may need to subscribe to a paid plan.
-OpenAI offers different plans, including some free options.
-Review the pricing details on [OpenAI's pricing page](https://openai.com/pricing).

-3. **Access API Key**: Once logged in, navigate to the [API Keys page](https://platform.openai.com/account/api-keys) on your OpenAI Dashboard.
-From there, you'll find your API key(s).
-If you don't see any, you may need to create one following OpenAI's provided instructions.

-4. **Configure Your Project**: After obtaining your API key, set it as an environment variable in your terminal where the project will run.
+1. **Obtain an API Key**: Follow the instructions in [OpenAI's official documentation](https://platform.openai.com/docs/) to obtain your key.

+2. **Set the Environment Variable**: Configure your project by setting up an environment variable named OPENAI_API_KEY with your actual API key value.
 Depending on your operating system, use the following command:

    For Unix/Linux/macOS:
    ```bash